fbpx

 • Be responsible with the tools and return them neatly and carefully.

-Each day for a week or two, I choose the bin for each table group, rotating them so that the students get to try out each of them.
-I make sure that I am available on these days to answer any questions the students have about the tasks, can redirect anyone not using them appropriately, and provide lots of praise for the students who are working well.
+Each day for a week or two, I choose the bin for each table group, rotating them so the students can try out each of them.
+I make sure that I am available these days to answer any questions the students have about the tasks, redirect anyone not using them appropriately, and provide lots of praise for the students who are working well.

 Once my students have shown me that they can use these task cards appropriately without my direct supervision, I allow them some freedom to choose which bin they’d like to work with each day.
 They access the bins on a first-come-first-served basis, and the students may work anywhere in the room that they are comfortable, in groups of up to 3 or 4, depending on the noise level and activities involved.